Suraj-Mohapatra/hello-github-maven/README.md

 also you can configure nexus or artifactory as a mirror to maven central. unused settings are commented out in settings_examole.xml.

 note** process is same for all JVM langauges as this is maven specific.

+note** use the GitHub Actions workflow 'Publish Java Package with Maven' to automatically build and publish a project to GitHub Packages whenever you create a release.
+For this I have created another project, url :